Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 <img src="../img/dotplot.png">

 Let's try a **KEGG pathway enrichment** and visualize again using the the dotplot.
 Again, we see a relevant pathway 'Signaling pathways regulating pluripotency of stem cells'.

 ```
 ekegg <- enrichKEGG(gene = entrez,
                  organism = 'hsa',
                  pvalueCutoff = 0.05)

-dotplot(kk)
+dotplot(ekegg)
 ```

 <img src="../img/kegg-dotplot.png">

 ### Multiple samples

 Our dataset consist of two different transcription factor peak calls, so it would be useful to compare functional enrichment results from both.
 We will do this using the `compareCluster` function.
 We see similar terms showing up, and in particular the stem cell term is more significant (and a higher gene ratio) in the Pou5f1 data.

 ```
 # Create a list with genes from each sample